 - Picnic or snack; this marvellous trip takes at least 4-5 hours, and you can't buy anything here

-- Bath clothes and towel
+- Bath clothes and towel, of course.

-The Royal National Park is a hikers dream providing more than 150 km of hiking trails.
+The Royal National Park is a hiker's dream providing more than 150 km of hiking trails.

-- The most popular hike is the epic two days 26 km long coastal walk.
+- The most popular hike is the epic two days 26 km long Coastal Walk.
 The walk offers spectacular views, nature, beaches, and spots for swimming.
 Booking is essential for the North Era Campground for the two days hike.
 It can be done in one, but it’s not a loop trail.

 - The Palm Jungle Loop trail also starts at the Garrawarra Farm car park.
 The trail is 10 km long and takes around 5 hours.
-If you prefer to do a longer hike combine this one with the Figure Eight, it’s just a short detour.
+If you prefer to do a longer hike combine this one with Figure Eight, it’s just a short detour.

 - From the Garrawarra Farm car park, you can get to North Era 2.3 km one way and to Garie Beach 3.7 km one way.